ricleal/WorkOrders/README.md

 ## Create a work order

-Note that there are no workers assigned yet to the work order.
+Note that this routine only creates a work order.
+There are no workers assignments involved.

 - HTTP Method: `POST`
 - End point: `/workorder`